 Here are some other reasons your loan application might be rejected:

-- You have experienced racial discrimination.
+You have experienced racial discrimination.
 It is illegal for lenders to discriminate against you based on race, gender or age.
-Though the mortgage loan industry has worked to get rid of prejudice from its approval process, it still does happen.
 If you feel you’ve been discriminated against, contact the Consumer Financial Protection Bureau , or specifically for mortgages, contact the Department of Housing and Urban Development .
 Also call your state’s fair housing department and your local municipality officials to report your concerns.